zzt108/vectool/README.md

 ### Selecting Folders

 1. Launch the `oaiUI.exe` application (located in `OaiUI/bin/Debug/net8.0-windows/`).
-2. Click the "Select Folders" button.
+2. Click the "Select Folders" button on the main tab.
 3. In the folder browser dialog, navigate to and select the folder(s) you want to process.
 Click "OK".
 4. The selected folder paths will appear in the list box below the button.
 When a folder is selected, it is automatically associated with the currently selected vector store (if any).